divekit/divekit-docs/content/en/docs/Report Mapper/_index.md

 For further examples see tests `src/test/resources`.

 ### Deployment
-All pipeline script normally use the latest version from [npmjs.com](https://www.npmjs.com/package/@divekit/report-mapper).
+All pipeline scripts normally use the latest version from [npmjs.com](https://www.npmjs.com/package/@divekit/report-mapper).

-The repository is setup with three different GitHub Actions workflows wich trigger on pushes to the branches `main`, `stage` and `development`.
+The repository is set up with three different GitHub Actions workflows wich trigger on pushes to the branches `main`, `stage` and `development`.

 - main: Build, run tests and publish new npm package.
 Fails if: